rtuhpc/hpc-platform/doc/hpc.md

 - [Download getting started guide](./files/Getting_Started_With_Serial_And_Parallel_MATLAB.pdf)
 - [Download support package](./files/rtu.Desktop.zip)

-Download the Support packate (ZIP file) and start MATLAB.
+Download the Support package (ZIP file) and start MATLAB.
 The ZIP file should be unzipped in the location returned by calling
 ```
 >> userpath